-- h.
+- j.
 Help foster positive relationships between the School and the Community - 8.
-Responsibilities relating to Alberta Education and the Board - a.
-Attend Board meetings as required by the Superintendent. - b.
-Submit plans, reports and forms and meet deadlines for submission as required by the Superintendent, the Board and Alberta Education. - c.
-Conduct program evaluations. - d.
-Carry out any other responsibilities assigned by the Superintendent. - 9.
 Supervision and Oversight of the Vice Principal - a.
 The responsibilities of the Vice Principal shall be defined by the Principal, in consultation with the Vice Principal, and shall include elements of the responsibilities of the Principal.
-Each year, the Principal shall review the roll of the Vice Principal for the purpose of assigning responsibilities and expanding the experience of the Vice Principal, recognizing the need to use individual strengths appropriately so as to ensure the effective school administration. - b.
-In the absence of the Principal, the Vice Principal is designated as the acting principal of the school.
+Each year, the Principal shall review the role of the Vice Principal for the purpose of assigning responsibilities and expanding the experience of the Vice Principal, recognizing the need to use individual strengths appropriately so as to ensure the effective school administration. - b.
+In the absence of the Principal, the Vice Principal is designated as the Acting Principal of the school.
 In the event that the school acquires more than one Vice Principal, the Principal shall determine which of the Vice Principals is designated as acting Principal in the absence of the Principal. - c.
 Over time, it is envisaged that the Vice Principal will demonstrate the capabilities and competencies expected of a Principal. - d.
 The Vice Principal may assist the Principal in the supervision and evaluation of teachers, except when a teacher evaluation is undertaken because the Principal has reason to believe that the performance of the teacher may not be meeting the Teaching Quality Standard, in which case the evaluation must be undertaken solely by the Principal. - e.
 Teacher evaluation reports must bear the signature of the Principal.
 The Vice Principal's signature may be included if the Vice Principal has contributed to the process.

-Amended: 2007-06-13, 2016-04-07 Section: Personnel & Employee Relations
+Approved: 1995-01-05 Amended: 2007-06-13, 2016-04-07 Section: Personnel & Employee Relations